BGforgeNet/FO2tweaks/README.md

 Current ammo will be displayed in an box notification during combat.

 #### Damage mod
 Damage mod is a massive overhaul of Fallout's damage formula, intended to make AP ammo useful.
-It only affects firearms.
+It only affects __firearms__.

 In a nutshell:
 - DR mod is now DR/DT mod, and it multiplies both values, rather then adding/subtracting.